Keyboard shortcuts

 Types

-The type system is hierarchical with the root type being Any:
+The type system is hierarchical with Any at the root:

 • Any